cosmology/gh-pages/README.md

 # Currency exchange market demo

-This demo was built for Terradata dev challenge purpose to showcase the use of proprietary covalent core components, Angular 4 in combination with Material 2 UI components using Typescript
+This demo was built for Teradata dev challenge purpose to showcase the use of proprietary covalent core components, Angular 4 in combination with Material 2 UI components using Typescript

 Deployed demo can be found at  [**demo**](https://currency-market.herokuapp.com/)